aayushm9595/PinBoardManager/README.md

 # PinBoardManager

-The following link used for loading data loading data: http://pastebin.com/raw/wgkJgazE
+The following link used for loading data: http://pastebin.com/raw/wgkJgazE

 Above download link is configurable and can be set in PinsViewModel as `urlstring` parameter.